How to Survive Russian Declension: Grammar Rules and Resources for Language Learners

 Got a specific word you need to inflect?
 Just enter it into the search bar on this super easy-to-use tool, and it’ll show you the word changes depending on case and plurality.
 You can even enter search words in English and get a Russian translation and declension guide.

 FluentU videos are organized by genre and learning level, so it’s easy to find something that works for you.
-Plus, FluentU suggests new videos based on what you’ve already watched, making the experience flexible but personalized.
+Plus, FluentU provides adaptive quizzes that test you on the material you struggle with, thus creating a more personalized experience.

 Check out the free trial to start picking up Russian declension, vocabulary and grammar the entertaining way.